 To help you out, from the hundreds of LED light therapy products currently available in the marketplace, we selected over two-dozen LED light therapy products.
 We examined features like color options, pulsing options, product quality, serviceability, company reputation, return policy, customer service, and more.

-We've organized a comparison chart revealing our top five picks in three price categories.
-LED light therapy isn’t one size fits all – what’s best for one person might not necessarily be the best choice for another.
-Out of everything we reviewed, these are the products we would consider purchasing for ourselves and our family and friends.Go to Comparison Chart >
+We've organized a Products We Recommend chart revealing our top picks.
+LED light therapy isn't one size fits all – what's best for one person might not necessarily be the best choice for another.
+Out of everything we reviewed, these are the products we've purchased for ourselves and our family and friends.Go To Products We Recommend >

 Natural Health Productions (NHP) presents MyLightTherapy.com as a public service.